- 11.5 - Released in 2012

 Coalescing is only valid for dictionary-managed tablespaces and de-fragments space by combining neighboring free extents into large single extents.

-What is the difference between a TEMPORARY tablespace and a PERMANENT tablespace?
+What is the difference between a TEMPORARY tablespace and a

 A temporary tablespace is used for temporary objects such as sort structures while permanent tablespaces are used to store those objects meant to be used as the true objects of the database.

-Name a tablespace automatically created when you create a database.
+Name a tablespace automatically created when you create a

 The SYSTEM tablespace.

-When creating a user, what permissions must you grant to allow them to connect to the database?
+When creating a user, what permissions must you grant to allow

 Grant the CONNECT to the user.